seancorfield/next-jdbc/doc/getting-started.md

 ;; or:
 (defn -main [& args]
   (with-open [^PooledDataSource ds (connection/->pool ComboPooledDataSource db-spec)]
+    ;; this code initializes the pool and performs a validation check:
+    (.close (jdbc/get-connection ds))
+    ;; otherwise that validation check is deferred until the first connection ;; is requested in a regular operation:
     (jdbc/execute! ds ...)
     (jdbc/execute! ds ...)
     (do-other-stuff ds args)